mbernste/mbernste.github.io/_posts/2020-11-01-understanding_3d.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Entropy3DConcept.png" alt="drawing" width="500"/></center>

 However, each of these 2D projections (i.e, perspectives) is incomplete.
+If you only understand entropy through one of these perspectives, then your understanding is incomplete.
 Truly understanding the concept of entropy is to intuit how all of these perspectives are really just projections of some "higher dimensional" concept that integrates all of these ideas.

 Importantly, the sum of multiple 2D projections does not equate to seeing the full 3D object.
 There is something phenomenologically different about seeing the 3D object than seeing an amalgamation of 2D projections.
 It is their integration that results in understanding.